Pea galaxy: 2016 - 2017

-2017

-In a presentation to the American Astronomical Society Meeting #229 in January 2017, Matt Brorby and Philip Kaaret describe the observations of two GPs and their x-ray emission.
+In a presentation to the AAS Meeting #229 in January 2017, Matt Brorby and Philip Kaaret describe the observations of two GPs and their x-ray emission.
 Using both space telescope programs Chandra GO: 16400764 and Hubble GO: 13940, they examine Luminous Compact Galaxies, both GPs, J0842+1150 and SHOC 486.
-They conclude: 1) These are the first x-ray observations of GPs.
-2) The two GPs studied are the first test of Lx-SFR-Z planar relation and that they are consistent with this.
-3) Low metallicity galaxies exhibit enhanced x-ray emission relative to normal metallicity starforming galaxies.
-4) GPs are useful for predictions of X-ray output in the early universe.
+They conclude: i) These are the first x-ray observations of GPs. ii) The two GPs studied are the first test of Lx-SFR-Z planar relation and that they are consistent with this. iii) Low-metallicity galaxies exhibit enhanced x-ray emission relative to normal metallicity starforming galaxies. iv) GPs are useful for predictions of X-ray output in the early universe.

-In March 2017, Yang et al. published a paper in the Astrophysical Journal called: "Lyα and UV Sizes of Green Pea Galaxies".
+In March 2017, Yang et al. published a paper in the ApJ called: "Lyα and UV Sizes of Green Pea Galaxies".
 The authors studied the Lyman-alpha (LyA) escape in a statistical sample of 43 GPs with HST/COS LyA spectra, taken from 6 HST programs.
-Their conclusions include: 1) Using GPs that cover the whole ranges of dust extinction and metallicity, they find about two-thirds are strong LyA emitters.
-This confirms that GPs generally are "the best analogs of high-z (redshift) Lyman-alpha Emitters (LAEs) in the nearby universe."
-The LyA escape fractions show anti-correlations with a few LyA kinematic features.
-3) The authors find many correlations regarding the dependence of LyA escape on galactic properties, such as dust extinction and metallicity.)
-The single shell radiative transfer model can reproduce most LyA profiles of GPs.)
-An empirical linear relation between the LyA escape fraction, dust extinction and the LyA red peak velocity.
+Their conclusions include: i) Using GPs that cover the whole ranges of dust extinction and metallicity, they find about two-thirds are strong LyA emitters.
+This confirms that GPs generally are "the best analogs of high-z (redshift) Lyman-alpha Emitters (LAEs) in the nearby universe." ii) The authors find many correlations regarding the dependence of LyA escape on galactic properties, such as dust extinction and metallicity. iii) The single shell radiative transfer model can reproduce most LyA profiles of GPs. iv) An empirical linear relation between the LyA escape fraction, dust extinction and the LyA red peak velocity.